lightpack/docs/relationships.md

 ---

 Semantic relationship methods are a powerful way to make your models expressive, maintainable, and aligned with your domain.
 By naming relationships for what they *mean*, not just what they *are*, you create a codebase that’s easier to read, reason about, and extend.

+**How does this work behind the scenes?**

+Each relationship method returns a query builder.
+This means you can chain and apply any filtering, sorting, or limiting logic directly within your relationship method.
+When you access a property like `$organization->activeDepartments`, the ORM executes the query as defined in your method—including all your custom conditions—and returns the result.
+This is why you can define as many semantic, filtered relationships as your application needs.